Depo-Provera® Hormonal Injections

 If I decide to stop getting Depo-Provera® injections, how long before I need to start using another type of contraception?

 If you want to stop getting Depo-Proverainjections, all you need to do is just stop.
-Even though, the progesterone in the Depo-Provera injection actually protects against pregnancy for more than 3 months, it is very important to play it safe and start using another type of contraception 3 months after your last injection.
+Even though, the progesterone in the Depo-Provera injection actually protects against pregnancy for more than 3 months, it's very important to play it safe and start using another type of contraception 3 months after your last injection.

 As a young adult, it's normal to think about sex, have sexual feelings, and have a desire to learn more about your own body.
 Deciding to have a sexual relationship is an important decision since it involves both your body and your emotions.
 You need to make sure that it is the right decision for you...